Moriarty1321/jsbsim_gym-for-mutiplane-and-tacview/README.md

 # jsbsim_gym-for-mutiplane-and-tacview
-this project support load multi plane for mutiagent RL and can be rendered using tacview
+this project support load multi plane for mutiagent RL and can be rendered using tacview， still updating

+## todo list
+-1 use a config json to create multiple plane and initial conditions
+-2 use rl algorithm to train an agent to fly stably
+-3 add missle module
+-4 apply hierachical rl structure using this simulator

 ## environment
 you can use environment.yml or requirements.txt to install conda virtual environment.